 As a vital component in our pay-as-you-go Capital Improvements Program (CIP) plan, the County frequently uses part of the fund balance to pay for large one-time capital non-operating expenditures, including capital projects, rather than incur long-term debt.
 One approach started in FY 2008 as the economic decline of the great recession started is to close projects that have been completed or that are no longer necessary.
-Any available funds from these projects is transferred back to the fund balance of the originating fund or transferred to project contingency accounts.
+Any available funds from these projects are transferred to project contingency accounts.
 These monies then become available, upon approval by the Board of Commissioners, to fund future projects.